-• On September 29, 2017 we completed our tax-free distribution to our FNF Group shareholders of all 83.3 million shares of New BKH Corp., or New BKH, common stock that we previously owned, which we refer to as the Spin-Off.
+On September 29, 2017, we completed our tax-free distribution to our FNF Group shareholders of all 83.3 million shares of New BKH Corp., or New BKH, common stock that we previously owned, which we refer to as the Spin-Off.
 Immediately following the Spin-Off, New BKH and our majority-owned subsidiary Black Knight Financial Services, Inc., or BKFS, engaged in a series of transactions resulting in the formation of a new publicly-traded holding company, Black Knight, Inc., or Black Knight, which owns all of the outstanding shares of BKFS.
 In the Spin-Off, holders of FNF Group common stock received approximately 0.30663 shares of Black Knight common stock for each share of FNF Group common stock held at the close of business on September 20, 2017.
 Black Knight's common stock is listed under the symbol "BKI" on the New York Stock Exchange.
-The BK Distribution is expected to generally be tax-free to FNF Group shareholders for U.S. federal income tax purposes, except to the extent of any cash received in lieu of New Black Knight's fractional shares.

-• On November 17, 2017 we completed our previously announced split-off, which we refer to as the Split-Off, of our former wholly-owned subsidiary Cannae Holdings, Inc., or Cannae, which consists of the businesses, assets and liabilities formerly attributed to our FNF Ventures Group, or FNFV Group, including Ceridian Holding, LLC, American Blue Ribbon Holdings, LLC and T-System Holding LLC.
+On November 17, 2017 we completed the split-off, which we refer to as the Split-Off, of our former wholly-owned subsidiary Cannae Holdings, Inc., or Cannae, which consists of the businesses, assets and liabilities formerly attributed to our FNF Ventures Group, or FNFV Group, including Ceridian Holding, LLC, American Blue Ribbon Holdings, LLC and T-System Holding LLC.
 The Split-Off was accomplished by our redemption of all of the outstanding shares of our FNFV Group common stock for outstanding shares of common stock of Cannae on a one-for-one basis.
-As a result of the Split-Off, Cannae is a separate, publicly traded company whose stock is listed under the symbol "CNNE" on the New York Stock Exchange.
+As a result of the Split-Off, Cannae is a separate, publicly-traded company whose stock is listed under the symbol "CNNE" on the New York Stock Exchange.

-As a result of these transactions, FNF is now a more streamlined company with a pure focus within the title and real estate space.
+As a result of these transactions, FNF is a more streamlined company with a pure focus within the title and real estate space.
 We expect to continue to focus on growing our business organically and through strategic acquisitions.